Il manifesto

-il manifesto (/it/; English: "the manifesto") is an Italian daily newspaper published in Rome, Italy.
+Il manifesto (/it/; English: "the manifesto") is an Italian daily newspaper published in Rome.
 While calling itself "communist" and broadly left-wing, it is not connected to any political party.

 History and profile

 il manifesto was founded as a monthly review in 1969.
 Its founders were a collection of left-wing journalists who engaged in the wave of critical thought and activity on the Italian left in that period.
 They included Luigi Pintor, Valentino Parlato, Lucio Magri, and Rossana Rossanda.
 In April 1971, it became a daily.
 It participated as a separate political party in the 1972 election, but won only 0,67% of the vote.
 In July 1974 this party merged with the Proletarian Unity Party, forming the "PdUP per il Comunismo".
 This resulted in a period of internal tensions between those who wanted to safeguard the journal's independence and those who aimed to transform it into the new party's press organ.
 In 1978, the former group came out victorious as the leadership of il manifesto largely left the PdUP and the newspaper fully regained its autonomy.

 Although critical of the Italian Communist Party (PCI), it was popular with many party supporters who saw it as more lively and independent than the party newspaper l'Unità.
 The 1991 dissolution of the PCI that gave birth to the social-democratic Democratic Party of the Left was not followed by il manifesto, a paper that maintains positions closer to those of more left-wing parties, such as the Communist Refoundation Party, while remaining independent. il manifesto is known in Italy for its bitter and sarcastic headlines, puns, and clever choice of photographs.
 For example, the day of the election of Pope Benedict XVI, the first page of il manifesto featured a large photo of the newly elected pope along with the title "the German Shepherd" (A pun on the Italian word for pastor.).
 Throughout its history, eminent Italian literary personalities have contributed to the newspaper such as the satirical poet Stefano Benni, the novelist Erri De Luca, and the novelist, philosopher, and linguist Umberto Eco.
 Additionally, it has included the satirical drawings of Vauro Senesi.
 For several years throughout the 1970s and 2000s, Parlato served as the editor-in-chief of the daily.
 From 2010 to 2023, its director included Norma Rangeri.

 On 21 December 2000, the newspaper's office in Rome was the target of a bomb attack by Andrea Insabato, a neo-fascist with past ties to the Nuclei Armati Rivoluzionari and Terza Posizione.
 Insabato was seriously injured when the bomb detonated prematurely, and he was the attack's only casualty.
 One of its reporters, Giuliana Sgrena, was kidnapped by Iraqi insurgents in February 2005 and released on 4 March of that same year.
 A controversy erupted when the Rescue of Giuliana Sgrena resulted in the shooting of her rescue vehicle by American troops and the killing of an Italian security agent.